Mantle/Mantle/README.md

 @end
 ```

-In this example, the `XYUser` class declares properties that Mantle handles in
+In this example, the `XYUser` class declares three properties that Mantle
-different ways:
+handles in different ways:

 - `name` is implicitly mapped to a key of the same name in the JSON
   representation.